This Super-Key Step Can Make or Break Your Acne Routine

 (Image credit: @madisonelainebar)

 When it comes to finding the right hydration for acne-prone skin, I can confidently say I've become an expert in the field.
 Through serious trial and error, I discovered that some moisturizers are just not it for skin prone to breakouts.
 One of the largest culprits?
 Oils.
-I know that might be somewhat depressing to hear, especially if you love to slather on a good facial oil as I do, but it could be contributing to your breakouts and making them worse, especially if your moisturizer or oil blend contains more than five different kinds of oils.
+I know that might be somewhat difficult to hear if you love to slather on a good facial oil as much as I do, but it could be contributing to your breakouts and making them worse, especially if your moisturizer or oil blend contains more than five different kinds of oils.

 best-non-comedogenic-moisturizers-290447-1606779159404-main